 Perfect pictures: Sourcing photographs for your book

-However, if you are thinking about self publishing your book, I would advise you to think long and hard about the pictures you use.
+Photographs inside a work of non fiction add interest and clarity to what you’ve written, while a powerful image on the cover can boost sales considerably.
+However, if you are thinking about self publishing your book, think long and hard about the pictures you source.
 It is very easy to come unstuck.
-When it comes to copyright and licensing, photograph use can be a bit of a minefield.
+When it comes to copyright and licensing, the use of photographs can be a bit of a minefield.

 It may feel like the easiest solution is to use something from your own collection.
 After all, the thinking may go, you are pretty skilled with a camera and your own pictures are certainly unique and personal to you.
 However, achieving the right resolution for use on a book cover, or indeed for any pictures used inside, requires a decent camera.
 A quick snap on a smart phone is fine for Facebook, but isn’t really suitable for a printed book.

 More importantly though, you have to make sure you have been allowed to take (and use) a photo if the image is going to be used for commercial purposes.
 There are rules about photographing particular buildings, people or places and on what can be done with the picture afterwards.
 The Eiffel Tower, for example, is copyright protected, therefore a moody picture of it at night is not an option for a thriller set in Paris.
 Your friends have rights too.
 Every human subject in a picture needs to sign a ‘model release’ permitting commercial use of their image.